Asbestos Removal Cost

 Finally, the asbestos is taken away to be disposed of carefully and in accordance with relevant laws.

-This is because removing asbestos is a specialized process which requires delicacy because if the material breaks, it could release dust into the air and constitute a health hazard to you and your neighbours.
+This is because if the material breaks, it could release extremely dangerous dust fibres into the air and constitute a health hazard to you and your neighbours.
+As such, removing asbestos is a specialized process which requires previous experience.

 Therefore, if you worry that there is asbestos in your home, you are advised to engage the services of a professional or contact your local council for advice and further instructions.